The Ultimate Self-Care Mompreneur Gift Guide

 Kids are not the only ones who need time to transition to different parts of their day.
 Adults do too!
 If it’s a nice day we stop at the park and get the wiggles out.
 If it’s not, we go home and relax on the couch or even snuggle in bed until dinner.

 Getting the kiddo her own headphones while she does ABC Mouse (online learning games) was the best cheap-o purchase ever.
 We can enjoy each other's company while both being quiet and decompressing a bit.
-While she does that I usually either catch up on social media from my phone or read.
+While she does that I usually either catch up on social media from my phone or read. *UPDATE: after school time is not so chill anymore with Baby Boy.
+She gets to chill, I get to “mom”.

 Once daddy gets home we usually decide that we should probably eat something resembling healthy food.
 Full disclosure: I don’t particularly enjoy cooking, meal prep, or in general taking more than 5-10 minutes to prepare anything.
 I also hate leftovers and if it has more than 5 ingredients I am never going to make it.